Friend-Based Ranking: Introduction

-The theoretical analysis of the paper is closely related to the limited literature in computer science and social choice theory studying peer selection. \citet*{alon2011sum} analyze the design of mechanisms to select a group of $k$ individuals among their peers. \citet*{alon2011sum} prove a strong negative result: no deterministic efficient strategy-proof mechanism exists.
+The theoretical analysis of the paper is closely related to the literature in computer science and social choice theory studying peer selection. \citet*{alon2011sum} analyze the design of mechanisms to select a group of $k$ individuals among their peers. \citet*{alon2011sum} prove a strong negative result: no deterministic efficient strategy-proof mechanism exists.
 Approximately efficient, stochastic, impartial mechanisms can be constructed, which are based on the random partition of individuals into clusters of fixed size such that individuals inside a cluster rank individuals outside the cluster. \citet*{holzman2013impartial} analyze impartial voting rules when individuals nominate a single individual for office.
 They identify a class of desirable voting rules as two-step mechanisms, by which voters are first partitioned into districts which elect local winners, who then compete against one another to select the global winner.
 However, \citet*{holzman2013impartial} also highlight a number of impossibility results, showing that there is no impartial voting procedure which treats voters symmetrically, nor any impartial voting procedure which guarantees (i) that an individual whom nobody considers best will never be elected and (ii) that an individual whom everybody considers best will always be elected. \citet*{kurokawa2015impartial} and \citet*{aziz2016strategyproof,aziz2019} improve on the partition algorithm proposed in \citet*{alon2011sum}.
-They consider a more general setting, inspired by the new peer-review system instituted by the National Science Foundation to fund the Sensors and Sensing System program. \citet*{kurokawa2015impartial} propose the ``credible subset mechanism,'' a process which first identifies candidates who are likely to win, and assigns ratings only to these candidates. \citet*{aziz2016strategyproof} propose a mechanism combining the insights of the partition mechanism of \citet*{alon2011sum} with the impartial ``divide the dollar" mechanism of \citet*{de2008impartial}.
+They consider a more general setting, inspired by the pilot experiment by the National Science Foundation to fund the Sensors and Sensing System program in 2013, following a suggestion by \citet*{merrifield2009telescope}. \citet*{kurokawa2015impartial} propose the ``credible subset mechanism'', a process which first identifies candidates who are likely to win, and assigns ratings only to these candidates. \citet*{aziz2016strategyproof} propose a mechanism combining the insights of the partition mechanism of \citet*{alon2011sum} with the impartial ``divide the dollar" mechanism of \citet*{de2008impartial}.
+In a recent paper, \citet*{kahng2018ranking} extend the model of peer selection to construct a complete ranking of the individuals as we do.
+They analyze three different randomized algorithms, one where individuals are partitioned into $k$ groups and rank individuals in other groups (the $k$-partite algorithm), one where a committee is selected, and individuals are ranked recursively by larger and larger sets including the committee (the committee algorithm) and one where individuals are partitioned into two groups and rank individuals in the other group (the naive bipartite algorithm). \citet*{kahng2018ranking} provide bounds on the errors between the output of the algorithms and the ranking obtained by a deterministic social welfare function, and reports on experiments comparing the three algorithms.